Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Optimization with Full Opaque Support

-Finally, it is important to note that, despite having closed-form solutions for the purchase probabilities, evaluating the expected revenue for even a single assortment takes $O(n2^n)$ operations.
-While exact revenue computations are feasible when $n$ is small, we deal with this computational challenge in Lemma \ref{lem:Monte} by using Monte Carlo simulations, which provide a more practical alternative for estimating revenues as $n$ becomes larger.
+{\bf Evaluating revenue is challenging.} Finally, it is important to note that, although the purchase probabilities admit closed-form expressions, evaluating the expected revenue for even a single assortment takes $O(n2^n)$ operations.
+While exact revenue computations are feasible when $n$ is small, we deal with this computational challenge in Lemma \ref{lem:rho-saa} by using Monte Carlo simulations, which provide a more practical alternative for estimating revenues as $n$ becomes larger.